blinklabs-io/plutigo/README.md

 # plutigo

-An implement of [plutus](https://github.com/IntersectMBO/plutus) in pure Go.
+An implementation of [Plutus](https://github.com/IntersectMBO/plutus) in pure Go.

 This package aims to only support Untyped Plutus Core because that is all that is needed for a full node.
 The other stuff like Typed Plutus Core and Plutus IR is for Plinth.